sagemath/trac_to_gh/Issue 9897.md

 CC:  @nexttime

-* Add a file `sage/libs/pari/declinl.pxi` for declarations of inline functions.
+* Adds a file `sage/libs/pari/declinl.pxi` for declarations of *inline* functions (which is included by `sage/libs/pari/decl.pxi`).
-  * Some clean up of `sage/libs/pari/decl.pxi`, in particular removing duplicate functions
+* Some clean up of `sage/libs/pari/decl.pxi`, in particular removing duplicate functions.
+* Adds/updates authors sections.

 Issue created by migration from https://trac.sagemath.org/ticket/9898